-Our Advocate community develops our fundamental assumptions from sound social principles and data that is summarized, prioritized, and ratified into an informal set of fundamental social assumptions which act as our operational guidelines from which we work.
+Our People’s Advocate community (The Global Board of Advocates, GBoA) develops our fundamental assumptions from sound social, environmental and humanitarian principles and data sets that summariz, prioritize, and ratify into an informal set of fundamental moral guidence which acts as our moral operational guidelines from which we work.

 - The Fundamental Moral Imperatives (FMIs) This document covers the way we live our lives.

-Next, to move the whole of humanity moving forward into the future we must have another, different set of assumptions and legal rights.
+Next, to move the whole of humanity moving forward into the future, with an overarching set of assumptions.

-- The Continuity of Humanity Priorities (CoH) This document covers how we will need to plan out our future:
+- The Continuity of Humanity Priorities (CoH) This document covers how we will need to plan out humanities future:

-These documents need to be an incontestable and an overarching body of guidance to establish legal basis for and authorize a climate recovery mission.
-The Consortium engages with Advocates to assist in this development and ratification of these fundamental assumptions.
+These documents should be incontestable and an overarching body of continuity guidance to establish a legal basis for and authorize a climate recovery mission.
+The Consortium recieves its direction and moral authorization from the GBoA based on the sound development and ratification of these fundamental assumptions.

 The Fundamental Basis for Law and Public Policy

-The FMIs and CoHs are used to outline and influence new international laws and public policy, redirecting the engagement of markets, special interests, and the world’s nations from the Climate Red Zone to cooperate in a coordinated effort to mitigate disaster relief costs.
-The Alliance of Nations, a confederation of the world’s nations, serves to prosecute these laws with member nations providing enforcement.
+The FMIs and CoHs are used to outline and influence new, international laws and public policy.
+This helps to align and engages markets, special interests, and the world’s nations to support our work in the Climate Red Zone and to coordinate everyone’s effort to ensure the protection of our environment, our future and mitigate disaster relief costs.
+The Alliance of Nations, a confederation of the world’s nations, serves to ensure these laws are observed with member nations also providing enforcement.